ashleychontos/ticguide/README.md

 -> observed in sector(s): 40
 ```

-If you have many many targets, you can instead provide a single-column csv, with targets
+If you have many many targets, you can instead provide a single-column txt or csv file, with targets
-listed by their TIC id (under `'tic'`, one entry per line).
+listed by their TIC id (and one entry per line).
+If csv file is provided, kindly provide the 'tic'
+column header for easier ingestion.

 ```
 $ head todo.csv